-- From P114, only the natural guide star (NGS) system will be offered.
-The laser guide star (LGS) will be commissioned in the following periods. - The guide star (NGS) must be fainter than $V = 1^m$ and brighter than $V = 12.5^m$.
-Note that this limit is brighter than the old MACAO system. - The guide star must be within a radius of 57.5 arcsec from a point 10 arcsec to the East of the science target. - The faintest (if variable) V magnitude of the Coudé guide star should be given in the keyword COU.GS.MAG.
+- From P117 and preceding Science Verification, Both the natural guide star (NGS) and laser guide star (LGS) system will be offered. - The guide star must be within a radius of 57.5 arcsec from a point 10 arcsec to the East of the science target. - The GPAO system is sensitive in the G{rp} filter, the red GAIA filter.
+Where possible, this magnitude should be provided rather than the broader GAIA G band. - The guide star (NGS) must be fainter than $G{rp} = 1^m$ and brighter than $G{rp} = 12.5^m$.
+Note that this limit is brighter than the old MACAO system. - In LGS mode a guide star is still required for tip-tilt correction. - For LGS_VIS, a visible tip-tilt guide star is required.
+The guide star must be brighter than $G{rp} = 18.0^m$. - For LGS_IR, an infrared tip-tilt guide star is required.
+The guide star must be brighter than $K = 11.0^{m}$. - The faintest (if variable) G or K magnitude of the Coudé guide star should be given in the keyword COU.GS.MAG.